The "Sport of Kings" is well represented at the Australian Racing Museum in Melbourne.

 There are many that have made an outstanding contribution to the success of Australian horse racing and make it to the list every year.
 Licensed jockeys that have performed well over the years are also honoured with an induction into the Hall of Fame every year.
 This includes both flat racing and jump racing as well.
 Breeders, owners, journalists, bookmakers, and administrators that have made a significant contribution to the Australian thoroughbred industry are given due credit in the Hall of Fame.

-Nominations are scrutinized by a selection panel consisting of ten members from the thoroughbred industry.
+Nominations are scrutinised by a selection panel consisting of ten members from the thoroughbred industry.
 The panel consists of members with expertise in racing drawn from state representatives and members of the Australian Racing Museum.
 Nominations are accepted prior to the year of induction and are reviewed by the selection panel that then moves on to make the final selection.

 The museum holds special exhibitions and events which are of great interest even to those who aren't the gambling type.
 As Melbourne cements is status as the thoroughbred capital of Australia, the Australian Racing Museum is an important landmark in the city today.